 Chelsea FC

 1953 - 1986

-In 1953, the club crest was changed to an upright blue lion looking backward and holding a staff.
-It was based on elements in the coat of arms of the Metropolitan Borough of Chelsea with the “lion rampant regardant” taken from the arms of then club president Viscount Chelsea and the staff from the Abbots of Westminster, former Lords of the Manor of Chelsea.
-It also featured three red roses, to represent England and two footballs.
+In 1953, the club crest was changed to an upright blue lion looking backwards and holding a staff.
+It was based on elements in the coat of arms of the Metropolitan Borough of Chelsea with the "lion rampant regardant" taken from the arms of then club president Viscount Chelsea and the staff from the Abbots of Westminster, former Lords of the Manor of Chelsea.
+It also featured three red roses, to represent England, and two footballs.

+Chelsea FC